 - Always lock your bike to a fixed object.

-- Report suspicious activity immediately to the University Police Services.
+- Report suspicious activity immediately to the Kent State University Police Department at 330-672-2212.